nama-gatsuo/Dialogue2025/dialogue.md

 Let's keep having fun and get this thing done!🙌

 P.S.
 Silver Trail's new 3D view mode is so cool!
 Definitely love it!

+## 2025.06.19-2 - [cyc]

+I added two random center points to the color formula today, hoping to get more variety in the color palette Also slow the ripple timing a bit to make the overall ripples look slightly calmer Sometimes the canvas looks like a landscape painting - It's really nice!